 Phoenix Day School for the Deaf

-In 1987, ASDB established the first of five regional cooperatives to ensure students receive the best education possible throughout the state of Arizona.
-The five regional cooperatives are Southeast Regional Cooperative in Tucson, Southwest Regional Cooperative in Yuma, Desert Valleys Regional Cooperative in Phoenix, Eastern Highlands Regional Cooperative in Holbrook, and North Central Regional Cooperative in Flagstaff.
-ASDB Regional Cooperatives’ services include assistance with identification of student needs, evaluation of educational progress, specialized instruction and related services, specialized equipment and materials, implementation of accommodations and modifications in the general education program.
-ASDB Regional Cooperatives serve over 1100 students.
+In 1987, ASDB established the first regional cooperative to ensure students receive the best education possible throughout the state of Arizona.
+Itinerant Services has grown to three regions: Region I includes the Eastern Highlands, North Central and Southwest portions of the state; Region II cover the large metropolitan area of Phoenix; and Region III covers the southeast portion of the state with its office in Tucson.
+Itinerant Services provides assistance with identification of student needs, evaluation of educational progress, specialized instruction and related services, specialized equipment and materials, implementation of accommodations and modifications in the general education program.
+Itinerant Services serves over 1100 students.

-The ASDB Early Childhood and Family Education (ECFE) program has been providing services to families with deaf or hard of hearing and blind or visually impaired infants and toddlers since 1973.
-ECFE currently serves approximately 400 children and families statewide.
-The certified early childhood teachers of the deaf and the blind work in collaboration with the Arizona Early Intervention Program and regional Early Intervention Teams.
-Most of ECFE’s services are provided in natural environments (typically families’ homes) but they offer some center-based and Internet-based services as well.
+The Early Learning Program (ELP) has been providing services to families with deaf or hard of hearing and blind or visually impaired infants and toddlers since 1973 and now includes our statewide preschool programs.
+The certified teachers of the deaf and the blind work in collaboration with the Arizona Early Intervention Program and regional Early Intervention Teams.
+Most of ELP’s services to families with children birth to three are provided in natural environments (typically families’ homes), as well as some center-based and Internet-based services.

 Through modernization and diversification of its operations, curriculum growth and expansion of learning opportunities, ASDB continues to lead the nation in serving students who are deaf, hard of hearing, blind, visually impaired or deafblind in the state of Arizona.